Oirase Gorge: Japan’s Best Waterfalls & River Walk

 Chōshi Falls (銚子大滝)

-Chōshi Falls is the main dish of the entire scenery feast of Oirase Gorge.
-With a magnificent amount of water and the width of the waterfall, it is sure a masterpiece by nature (=゚ω゚)ノ.
+Choshi Falls is the main dish of the entire scenery feast of Oirase Gorge.
+With a magnificent amount of water and the width of the waterfall, it is undoubtedly a masterpiece by nature (=゚ω゚)ノ.

-The Chōshi Falls is also known as “Uodome Falls”.
-Due to the amount of water pouring out as well as its 7-meter height, fish can hardly swim upstream to reach Towada Lake.
+The Choshi Falls is also known as “Uodome Falls”.
+Due to the amount of water pouring out as well as its 7-meter height, fish can hardly swim upstream to reach Lake Towada.

-So if you fancy a fishing trip at Towada Lake, probably save your time and effort for other activities (^_-)-☆
+So if you fancy a fishing trip at Lake Towada, probably save your time and effort for other activities (^_-)-☆

 The same as the other parts of the gorge, no matter which season you choose to visit Choshi Falls, it will surely blow your mind away!!